-The School of Social Work at California State University, Long Beach (CSULB) is currently offering the MSW degree through our Distance Education Program at two sites (Sonoma State University and Ventura College).
+The School of Social Work at California State University, Long Beach (CSULB) is planning to offer the MSW degree through our Distance Education Program at two sites (Santa Rosa Junior College and Ventura County Community College).

 Courses requiring intensive hands-on instruction are taught in-person by local faculty.
 Two field placements (during the second and third years of the program) are arranged locally.
 A local Site Coordinator attends all classes, provides in-person support and advisement, and generally serves as an additional link between Distance Education students and the Long Beach campus.

-For further information about the curriculum, go to Master of Social Work Distance Education Schedule: 2013-2016.
+For further information about the curriculum, go to Master of Social Work Distance Education Info Sheet and Admissions Handout.

 For information about the costs of our Distance Education Program and the benefits of obtaining the Master of Social Work degree,go to Cost-Benefit Analysis.
 Stipends are available for public child welfare employees through funding from the California Social Work Education Center (CalSWEC).
 For information about stipend eligibility, go to Master of Social Work (CalSWEC) Part-Time Brochure.